-I am a software engineer with more than 17 years of experience having a knack for code\performance optimizations.
-I like designing and developing key features of software products in a challenging environment, and to work aside team members from whom I can learn in order to improve my skills and to whom I can share my knowledge in a deep spirit of collaboration.
+I am a software engineer with more than 18 years of experience and an innovative problem solver passionate about leveraging technology for transformative solutions.
+With a diverse background in software development, in different domains and environments, in both individual contributor and tech leadership roles, I thrive in dynamic environments where I can apply my expertise to drive impactful outcomes.
+I am committed to continuous learning and driven by a curiosity for emerging trends, I possess a strong track record of delivering results.
+I like to work aside team members from whom I can learn in order to improve my skills and to whom I can share my knowledge in a deep spirit of collaboration.

 I love tackling hard problems that have customer impact, delivering high quality solutions.
-I'm looking for a senior individual contributor role where I can take on technical leadership responsibility, and gain experience with backend applications, microservices and distributed systems at scale.
+I'm looking for a senior individual contributor / leadership role where I can take on technical leadership responsibility, and leverage my experience building backend applications, microservices and distributed systems at scale.

 While working for SWIFT, for which I started in June 2019, I have developed features for the Alliance Gateway array of products and I've had an extremely important contribution in the process that led my squad adopting proper Agile methodologies practices and that enabled my teammates to work effectively in the context of SWIFT's Agile transformation.

 In my previous job at Sony Depthsensing Solutions(f.k.a.
 SoftKinetic), for which I worked between July 2010 and February 2019, I have led and been instrumental in porting and optimizing the 3D sensors drivers and libraries to run on ARM platforms, paving the way for the company's software products to be used inside embedded devices, phones and cars.
 As part of that effort I have designed and implemented a cross-platform SIMD(Single Instruction Multiple Data) library for low level code optimizations that is still used today as the basis for optimizations across all of Sony Depthsensing Solutions' drivers and middleware.